 Despite the scarcity of reports, Nigel Reeve sums up the birthing process in Hedgehogs.
 The female lies on her side or on her belly with front paws extended and her rear end raised; alternatively, she may stand with her hind legs apart.
 She licks her genitals periodically, while trembling and straining against the contractions.
-The hoglets are encased in amnion and the spines are buried under a pocket of oedematous (fluid-filled) tissue that drains soon after birth, which protects the mother during birth and means they can be born head or tail first.
+The hoglets are encased in amnion and the spines are buried under a pocket of oedematous (fluid-filled) tissue that drains soon after birth - this protects the mother during birth and means they can be born head or tail first.
 The female quickly turns and consumes the placenta and birth membranes, licking the baby clean during the process.
 Some reports suggest that she then picks up the youngster and places it gently under her belly until the delivery is complete.

 The birth of the whole litter can take anywhere from a few minutes to several hours (Pat Morris quotes two minutes per hoglet in his New Hedgehog Book) and the female will remain with the hoglets for the first 24 hours before leaving to forage.
-While the mother’s out foraging, the hoglets will be in the nest huddled together for warmth – they have a large surface area to volume ratio meaning that they lose heat rapidly and cannot thermoregulate fully until they’re about one month old.
+While the mother's out foraging, the hoglets will be in the nest huddled together for warmth—they have a large surface area to volume ratio, meaning that they lose heat rapidly and cannot thermoregulate fully until they're about one month old.